cknoll/git-voting/README.md

 ## How it works (regular case)

-1. S1 generates $N partial voting authorization tokens (pVATs).
+1. S1{a,b} generate $N partial voting authorization tokens (→ pVAT1a-list, pVAT1b-list).
-1. S1 generates $N anonymous email addresses (AEAs) like `anonymous-$j@voting.org` and associates them randomly to the $N official user addresses via email forwarding (S1 must run a mail server).
-The association table is kept secret by S1.
+1. S1{a,b} generates $N anonymous email addresses (AEAs) like `anonymous-$j@{a,b}-voting.org` and associates them randomly to the $N official user addresses via email forwarding (S1a and S1b each must run an indendent mail server).
+The association table is kept secret by S1{a,b}.
 Especially S2 is not allowed to know the associations.
-1. S1 sends the list of all pVATs and all AEAs to S2.
+1. S1{a,b} sends the list of all pVATs and all AEAs to S2.
 1. S2 also generates $N pVATs.
-Then S2 combines randomly each pVAT from S1 with one pVAT from S2 and thereby forms a complete voting authorization token (VAT).
+Then S2 creates triples by random combination ($pVAT1a, pVAT1b, $pVAT1c) and thereby forms a list of complete voting authorization token (VATs).
 1. S2 also generates $N confirmation tokens of kind A (CT-A).
 1. S2 associates randomly one VAT and one CT-A. This mapping is kept secret by S2, especially to S3.
-1. S2 sends one VAT-CT-A-pair to each anonymous e-mail address.
-Because the final recipient is unknown to S2, each email is encrypted with **all** $N public keys.
-Each email must also contain some random data to prevent S1 to create the ciphertext by itself and thus break anonymity when the VATs become public later.
+1. S2 create a message containing:
+    - one VAT
+    - one CT-A
+    - some random data (used as salt)
+1. S2 encrypts this message with the public keys of **all** users.
+The encrypted message is split up into two blocks (block-A, block-B).
+1. S2 Sends block-{A,B} to `anonymous-$j@{a,b}-voting.org`.
+Thus S1{a,b} sees only part of the encrypted data.
 Each email is signed with the official signature of S2.
-1. User $k receives exactly one encrypted mail with one VAT-CT-A-pair signed by S2.
-They decrypt it with their own private key.
+1. User $k receives two encrypted emails, one via S1a, the other via S1b, each sent and signed by S2.
+They combine the blocks and decrypt it with their own private key.
+Thus the user obtains a VAT and a CT-A.
-1. User $k clones the GR and makes an anonymous commit with a new text file (votes/$RANDOMNAME1) containing "$VAT: $VOTING_CONTENT".
+1. User $k clones the GR and makes an anonymous commit with a new text file (votes/$VAT) containing "$VOTING_CONTENT".
+The VAT ist unique and can be used as filename.
 The CT-A might be used later.
-1. User $k pushes this commit over an anonymous connection (via Tor) to the incoming branch of GR.
+1. User $k pushes this commit over an anonymous connection (via tor) to the incoming branch of GR.
 1. S{1a,1b,2} confirms that the commit contains a valid pVAT from its pVAT{1a,1b,2}-list and pushes it to the `confirmed-pVAT{1a,1b,2}` branch (one after another).
 1. GR confirms that the other servers have confirmed the VAT and pushes the commit to the `main` branch.
 1. User $k updates their version of the repo (`git pull`) and checks that their vote is correctly represented in the `main` branch.
-1. After a random time delay (say 0.5 to 10 minutes) user $k commits a new text file (confirmations/$RANDOMNAME2) containing: "My vote is correctly represented.", signs this commit with their private key, and pushes it to incoming.
+1. After a random time delay (say 0.5 to 10 minutes) user $k commits a new text file (confirmations/$RANDOMNAME) containing: "My vote is correctly represented.", signs this commit with their private key, and pushes it to incoming.
 Due to the signature, this commit is non-anonymous.
 But it is unrelated to the actual voting.
 1. GR formally checks this commit (spam prevention) and pushes it to the `main` branch.